-A man, who was detained at Mashfa al-Atfal in Aleppo during the second week of August 2013, told Amnesty International that he was tortured with electric shocks:
+A man, aged 25, who was detained at Mashfa al-Atfal in Aleppo during the second week of August 2013, told Amnesty International that he was tortured with electric shocks:

-A former detainee bears marks he said resulted from being tortured with electric shocks when detained by ISIS at Mashfa al-Atfal. © Private
+A 25-year-old man bears marks he said resulted from being tortured with electric shocks when detained by ISIS at Mashfa al-Atfal. © Private

 "They took me to a room that smelled of sweat and diesel.
 They sat me on the floor, tied my hands behind my back and fastened the handcuffs to the extent that I lost any feeling in my hands after five minutes.
 I was wearing my undershirt.
-A man... asked me: 'How are you...?'
+A man, possibly 'Abu Huraira', asked me: 'How are you, Ali?'
 When I said I was OK he gave me an electric shock.
 This was the first of many electric shocks, which continued for about 40 minutes.
 Some shocks were stronger than others.
 I felt as if there was a device that controlled the strength of the shocks.
 I was screaming throughout.